 When it comes to fire safety, belief is not enough to assure us.

 String systems cannot do this because of the way they are designed, manufactured, and installed.
 But beware: there are a couple of string system manufacturers that claim to have rapid shutdown.
-This is a lie they tell to sell more cheap equipment.
+This is not accurate.

 In such a system, the string inverter can command those panels to output less voltage, about 1 volt per panel, but it never fully eliminates it the way a microinverter system will.